capstanlqc/omegat-guides/docs/_includes/omt61-inst-setup.md

 <!-- Check the [¶ How to uninstall apps on Windows 10](#how-to-uninstall-apps-on-windows-10) section below if you're not sure how to proceed. -->

 > If OmegaT 6.1.0 is already installed in your machine, you may skip this section and go straight to the [1.3.
-Install the customization files](#13-install-the-customization-files) section below to proceed with the customization.
+Configure OmegaT](#13-configure-omegat) section below to proceed with the configuration (customization).

 ### 1.1.
 Download installer